Derry beat Monaghan to win All-Ireland Minor title

 Last updated on .From the section Gaelic Games

-Derry regained the All-Ireland Minor Football title with a 1-13 to 0-9 victory over Ulster rivals Monaghan at the Athletic Grounds.
+Fourteen-man Derry regained the All-Ireland Minor Football title with a 1-13 to 0-9 victory over Ulster rivals Monaghan at the Athletic Grounds.

 The Oak Leafers led 0-8 to 0-6 at the break and stretched their lead to four before Cahir Spiers was shown a straight red card.